SongW-SW/GatorST/README.md

 ```

 ## Datasets
-The spatial transcriptomics datasets analyzed in this study are publicly available from the following sources: the LIBD human dorsolateral prefrontal cortex (DLPFC) dataset, which was obtained using the 10x Visium platform (http://research.libd.org/spatialLIBD/); the human breast cancer dataset (https://www.10xgenomics.com/datasets/human-breast-cancer-block-a-section-1-1-standard-1-1-0) and the mouse brain tissue dataset (https://www.10xgenomics.com/datasets/mouse-brain-serial-section-1-sagittal-anterior-1-standard-1-1-0), both obtained from the 10x Genomics Data Repository.
+The spatial transcriptomics datasets analyzed in this study are publicly available from the following sources: the LIBD human dorsolateral prefrontal cortex (DLPFC) dataset, which was obtained using the 10x Visium platform (http://research.libd.org/spatialLIBD/); human lymph node Visium dataset acquired from tissue containing germinal centers (GCs) and obtained from GEO (accession no. GSE263617); the human breast cancer dataset (https://www.10xgenomics.com/datasets/human-breast-cancer-block-a-section-1-1-standard-1-1-0) and the mouse brain tissue dataset (https://www.10xgenomics.com/datasets/mouse-brain-serial-section-1-sagittal-anterior-1-standard-1-1-0), both obtained from the 10x Genomics Data Repository.
+In addition, we used an E9.5 mouse embryo dataset generated with Stereo-seq and downloaded from the MOSTA resource (https://db.cngb.org/stomics/mosta/), a Stereo-seq dataset of mouse olfactory bulb (https://github.com/JinmiaoChenLab/SEDR_analyses), and a mouse hippocampus dataset profiled with Slide-seqV2 (https://portals.broadinstitute.org/single_cell/study/slide-seq-study).

 ##  Cross-Validation Strategy